Coward of the County: Content

 The narrator sings about his ward and nephew Tommy, widely considered a coward.
 Tommy's nonviolent attitude was influenced by his father, who had died in prison when Tommy was ten years old.
 During Tommy's last visit to his father, from his deathbed Tommy's father pleaded with him to avoid the same mistakes that he had made ("promise me, son, not to do the things I've done..."), telling him that "turning the other cheek" is not a sign of weakness and advising him, "Son, you don't have to fight to be a man."

 Years later, Tommy is in a relationship with a woman named Becky who loves and accepts him.
 One day while Tommy is at work, the three Gatlin brothers sexually assault Becky.
-When he returns home and finds Becky crying, he must choose between defending her honor or upholding his father's plea to "walk away from trouble when he can."
+When he returns home and finds Becky crying, he must choose between defending her honor and upholding his father's plea to "walk away from trouble when he can."
+He ultimately concludes he cannot let their actions go.

 When Tommy enters the barroom, the Gatlins laugh at him, even more so when he seemingly turns to walk out.
-But to their surprise, Tommy locks the door, then fights all three Gatlin boys (unleashing "twenty years of crawling" that "was bottled up inside him"), knocking each to the floor and saying "this one's for Becky" as the last one goes down.
-He hopes that his father understands that "sometimes you gotta fight when you're a man."
+But to their surprise, Tommy locks the door, then, fueled by his long bottled-up aggression, fights all three Gatlins, such that when he left the barroom, "not a Gatlin boy was standing", and saying "this one's for Becky" as the last one goes down.
+He leaves the barroom, and reflects on his father's wishes, respectfully acknowledging that he lives up to them when he can, but "sometimes you gotta fight when you're a man."